KarimShahid/WebDevBasics/README.md

 # WebDevBasics
 Basics of HTML/CSS

-This repo contains basics of web development like HTML and CSS only.
+This repo contains basics of web development like HTML CSS and JS.
 Basic projects can also be found here.

 <br/><br/>